Composer • Conductor • Scholar • Author

-Celebrating 25 years of musical excellence, the Los Angeles Zimriyah Chorale honors Nick Strimple as he bids farewell to his longstanding role as the music director of the LAZC in May 2024.
+Celebrating 25 years of musical excellence, the Los Angeles Zimriyah Chorale honors Nick Strimple as he prepares to bid farewell in May to his longstanding role as the music director of the LAZC.

 Replay the YouTube live stream performance as Strimple is joined by Cantor Judy Dubin Aranov and assistant conductors Heeseong Lee and John-Micah Braswell.

 Explore Strimple’s choral, orchestral, and instrumental works.
 His distinctive style offers captivating pieces that intrigue, delight, and evoke deep emotions.
 Strimple’s works are known for their beautiful polyphony, evocative orchestration, imaginative tone painting, and a seamless and engaging flow.

 Dedicated to the preservation and proliferation of music, Strimple has collaborated with musicologists, composers, and authors to produce new editions.
 His contributions include Louis Lewandowski’s Deutsche Kedushah; the Czech Choral Series featuring works by Eben, Ropek, Hanuš, Kricka, and Laburda; as well as Amy Beach’s Service in A Major op.
 63; and Antonín Dvořák’s Saint Ludmila, op.
 71.

 Strimple has composed, conducted, arranged, and orchestrated music for the London Symphony Orchestra, London Voices, The Golden Bridge, and artists like Rod Stewart, Air Supply, and Frank Sinatra.
 His work appears on labels including Warner Records, Curb Records, Milken Archive of Jewish Music, New Line Records, 4-Tay Records, and Arista Records.